boatmeme/grails-translate/README.md

 This plugin wraps the Google Translate API with the help of the unofficial [Java Client](https://github.com/richmidwinter/google-api-translate-java).

-The TranslateService is backed by a configurable Least-Recently-Used (LRU) Cache to reduce the API calls made, particularly for oft-repeated translations (dynamically translated I18N messages, for instance).
+The TranslateService is backed by a configurable Least-Recently-Used (LRU) Cache to reduce the API calls made, particularly for oft-repeated translations (if you're dynamically translating I18N messages for foreign languages, for instance).

 ## Installation